-Recent years have seen declining trust in parliament and a sweeping malaise of disengagement with politics and parliament.
-The House of Commons hope that their new e-petition system, which was relaunched in July 2015, may help to provide a way to more effectively link people and parliament and to rebuild levels of trust in government.
+The House of Commons hopes that their new e-petition system, which was relaunched in July 2015, may help to provide a way to more effectively link people and parliament and to rebuild levels of trust in government.
 Crucially, it is hoped that signing a petition may act as a starting point for greater engagement.
-This study aimed to examine whether these goals are being met through analysis of data from conversations held on Twitter focused on debates of successful petitions.
+This study aimed to examine whether these goals are being met through the analysis of data from conversations held on Twitter focused on debates of successful petitions.

-Within our case study we observed how users interacted, and found conversations to be composed of smaller sub-conversations, each controlled by an influential users being retweeted a lot.
-We also discovered evidence of homophily.
+Within our case study, we observed how users interacted and found conversations to be composed of smaller sub-conversations, each controlled by an influential user being retweeted a lot.
+We also discovered evidence of homophily; people tended to have ties with people who are similar to themselves in socially significant ways.
 A Naive Bayes Classifier was used to code users as pro or anti grouse shooting, and it was found that users were much more likely to interact with another user from the same group.

-This study represents a unique attempt to examine the effectiveness of the e-petition system from the perspective of the public.
-It demonstrates a method to carry out bulk analysis of Twitter conversations to quickly gain insight and overview.
-The study findings, that members of the public may not be satisfied with the format of the debate process, are useful to the House of Commons Petitions Committee.
+This study demonstrates a method to carry out bulk analysis of Twitter conversations to quickly gain insight and overview.
+The study findings, that show members of the public may not be satisfied with the format of the debate process, are useful to the House of Commons Petitions Committee.